 LDAP/AD Realm

-Secure Search can be enabled using LDAP/Active Directory by selecting the LDAP/AD Realm checkbox and entering all the required settings, as shown in the interface.
+Secure search can be enabled using LDAP/Active Directory by selecting the LDAP/AD Realm checkbox and entering the required configuration settings as shown.

 LDAP Settings